 - Managing trajectories – arguably the secret weapon of the Five Fast-Forwards.
 When a programme is able to illustrate how its interventions are positively influencing the whole system, delivering cost and demand shifts to meet a financial target, this is a huge step change in insight for system leaders.
 It tangibly transforms board meetings from painful examinations of risk logs into insight driven conversations that enable programmes to be agile and targeted.

-I appreciate that these steps can feel challenging especially if, like me, you’re not naturally first in the queue to build up a project plan – but a good starting point is provided by our 5 Fast-Forwards for Social Care online checklist.
-Complete the checklist (or ask us to guide you through it) and we will share some comparative analysis and further insight into your progress compared to the national picture.
+I appreciate that these steps can feel challenging especially if, like me, you’re not naturally first in the queue to build up a project plan – but a good starting point is provided by our 5 Fast-Forwards for Social Care checklist.
+Complete the checklist at the end of the downloadable report (or ask us to guide you through it) and we will share some comparative analysis and further insight into your progress compared to the national picture.
 Get in touch to learn more.